iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head/[#025] [Repost] An urban legend nightmare comes true memory lost for millions, main culprit still nowhere to be seen.md

 If I really do remember, is it really my memory of that day?

 **NerfThat**<br>
 I saw Dr. Hawkins on a show the other day.
-He said that although the memory is theoretically erased, the human brain has some kind of self-defense mechanism.
+He said that although the memory is theoretically erased, the human brain has some kind of self\-defense mechanism.
 So there might be a backup hidden in the subconscious

 **BUCK$**<br>
 Ah man, times like this make you wish that you're a computer and you can just go into the subconscious to copy and paste your memory to your heart's content